rust-lang/rust/doc/tutorial.md

 Rust is a systems programming language with a focus on type safety, memory safety, concurrency and performance.
-It is intended for writing large, high performance applications while preventing several classes of errors commonly found in languages like C++.
-Rust has a sophisticated memory model that enables many of the efficient data structures used in C++ while disallowing invalid memory access that would otherwise cause segmentation faults.
-Like other systems languages it is statically typed and compiled ahead of time.
+It is intended for writing large, high-performance applications while preventing several classes of errors commonly found in languages like C++.
+Rust has a sophisticated memory model that makes possible many of the efficient data structures used in C++, while disallowing invalid memory accesses that would otherwise cause segmentation faults.
+Like other systems languages, it is statically typed and compiled ahead of time.

-As a multi-paradigm language it has strong support for writing code in procedural, functional and object-oriented styles.
-Some of it's nice high-level features include:
+As a multi-paradigm language, Rust supports writing code in procedural, functional and object-oriented styles.
+Some of its nice high-level features include:

-* Pattern matching and algebraic data types (enums) - common in functional languages, pattern matching on ADTs provides a compact and expressive way to encode program logic
+* ***Pattern matching and algebraic data types (enums).*** Common in functional languages, pattern matching on ADTs provides a compact and expressive way to encode program logic.
-* Task-based concurrency - Rust uses lightweight tasks that do not share memory
+* ***Task-based concurrency.*** Rust uses lightweight tasks that do not share memory.
-* Higher-order functions - Closures in Rust are very powerful and used pervasively
+* ***Higher-order functions.*** Rust functions may take closures as arguments or return closures as return values.
+Closures in Rust are very powerful and used pervasively.
-* Polymorphism - Rust's type system features a unique combination of Java-style interfaces and Haskell-style typeclasses
+* ***Interface polymorphism.*** Rust's type system features a unique combination of Java-style interfaces and Haskell-style typeclasses.
-* Generics - Functions and types can be parameterized over generic types with optional type constraints
+* ***Parametric polymorphism (generics).*** Functions and types can be parameterized over type variables with optional type constraints.
+* ***Type inference.*** Type annotations on local variable declarations can be omitted.

 ## First impressions